Sandeepreddy98/devTinder-web/README.md

 ----------------------------------------------------------------------------------------------------------
 # DevTinder
- - Create a vite+React application
+-Create a vite+React application
- - Remove all the unnecessary code and create a Hello Devtinder
+-Remove all the unnecessary code and create a Hello Devtinder -Install Tailwind css
- - Install Tailwind css
- - Intsall Daisy UI
+-Intsall Daisy UI
- - Add a Navigation bar for devTinder in App.tsx
- - Created a saperate component for Navbar in NavBar.tsx file.
+-Add a Navigation bar for devTinder in App.tsx -Created a saperate component for Navbar in NavBar.tsx file.
- - Installed React Router to DevTinder.
+ -Installed React Router to DevTinder.
- - Create BrowserRouter > Routes > Route ='/' Body > Route children
+ -Create BrowserRouter > Routes > Route ='/' Body > Route children
- - Create Outlet in body
+ -Create Outlet in body
- - create footer
+ -create footer
- - Create Login page
+ -Create Login page
- - Install CORS in backend and add configuration {origin :"",credetails:true}
+ -Install CORS in backend and add configuration {origin :"",credetails:true}
- - Install axios and make an API Call with {withCredentials:true}
+ -Install axios and make an API Call with {withCredentials:true}
- - Install @reduxjs/toolkit & react-redux
+ -Install @reduxjs/toolkit & react-redux
- - configureStore => Provider => createSlice => addSlice to store
+ -configureStore => Provider => createSlice => addSlice to store
- - Add redux devtools in chrome as extension
+ -Add redux devtools in chrome as extension
- - Navbar should update as soon as user login to store => subscribe to store
+-Navbar should update as soon as user login to store => subscribe to store